Harvey poster

 The inciting incident occurs at 12 minutes when The society guests flee in horror after Elwood tries to introduce them to Harvey.
 Veta realizes she can no longer tolerate the social embarrassment and decides Elwood must be committed..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Elwood voluntarily returns to the sanitarium and calmly agrees to be committed, choosing to enter the world of psychiatric evaluation without resistance.
+This demonstrates the protagonist's commitment to Elwood voluntarily returns to the sanitarium and calmly agrees to be committed, choosing to enter the world of psychiatric evaluation without resistance.
 His kindness and cooperation charm the staff., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Dr. Chumley has a personal encounter with Harvey and becomes a believer.
 The stakes shift from whether to commit Elwood to whether they should change him at all.
 False victory: it seems Elwood will be accepted., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.